UA cancels China study abroad trips

 FAYETTEVILLE, Ark.
-(KNWA) — The University of Arkansas canceled multiple study abroad trips to China as concern over the spread of coronavirus grows.
+(KFTA) — The University of Arkansas canceled multiple study abroad trips to China as concern over the spread of coronavirus grows.

 The U of A is taking precautions by canceling three faculty-led trips to China as both the CDC and State Department have recently issued travel warnings surrounding the coronavirus.